 Chances are that if you haven’t got tickets to Wimbledon this month (and lucky you if you have!) you will instead be watching on a colour television.
 This may not seem particularly momentous, but it actually has real historic significance.
 It was 47 years ago, in 1967 that the Wimbledon Tennis Championships became the first ever UK television programme to be broadcast in colour.

 The Championships were broadcast on BBC 2, which initially became the only channel to broadcast in colour, showing just five hours of colour TV a week.
 This transition from black and white to colour was a huge step-forward in broadcasting technology; however it was only appreciated by a few as there were less than 5,000 colour TV sets in circulation at the time.
-One of these was the Sony Trinitron TV, and this one (shown below) is part of the Science Museum collection.

 The Sony Trinitron TV displayed colour by use of a ‘single-gun three-cathode picture tube’, capable of broadcasting separate red, green and blue signals (RGB) in succession.
 This technology was first developed by John Logie Baird, a Scottish engineer well-known as the inventor of the world’s first television.
 He demonstrated the first colour television publicly in 1928, but due to the war suspending the BBC television service, and ultimately ending his research, the development of this technology for broadcasting was delayed.